 The Tierra Alta facilities host many visiting mission teams from the U.S., including sports, church, civic, and medical teams that come for a week to do missions and serve along side the staff at Tierra Alta.
 Housing and meals are provided for the visiting missions teams.
 It is a blessing for the ministry to partner with these groups to further the Kingdom of God.

 The Tierra Alta complex houses a medical mobile clinic that is used to bless those in low income areas and provide much needed medical attention, and at the same time evangelize the patients, teaching them about Jesus.
 The ministry also partners with local Dominican churches and doctors and teams up in many local clinics.
 Contact us if you are interested in becoming a medical volunteer or if you have a church medical missions team that wants to visit and serve the Dominican people.

 Home of the San Francisco Giants Latin America Training Academy:

 In a partnership between The Rawlings Foundation and The San Francisco Giants, Major League Baseball World Champions of 2010, 2012, and 2014, Tierra Alta has been home of the SF Giants Training Academy since 2010.
+In 2016, the facility was expanded and renamed the Felipe Alou Baseball Academy, after Dominican native and baseball great Felipe Alou.
 The Giants practice and play all their home games in professionally conditioned fields.
 The Giants organization has been a blessing for the local Boca Chica community.
 The directors and staff at Tierra Alta are excited to see many of the players involved with weekly baseball chapels and participating in sports camps.